European shares fall as ECB stands pat, banks drop

 The pan-European STOXX 600 index fell 0.2 percent, after hitting a 20-month high in the previous session.
-France's CAC .FCHI fell 0.3 percent, off Wednesday's nine-year high.
+France's CAC 40 also fell 0.2 percent, off Wednesday's nine-year high.

 The ECB kept its ultra-easy policy stance in place as inflation continues to undershoot its target but explicitly acknowledged the vigour of the euro zone economy, now on its best run since the global financial crisis.